snowdreams1006/regexper-static/README.md

-# Regexper
+# Regex

-Code for the http://regexper.com/ site.
+> Code for the http://regexper.com/ site.

 ## Contributing